Concept Deep Interview #02|Empathy with Mingei

 Egawa

-This time, I read the ``influence from the Mingei movement'' in the concept statement with Watari, the designer of Blue Over and the author of the concept statement.
+This time, I read through the section on "influences from the Mingei movement" in the concept statement with Watari, the designer of Blue Over and the author of the concept statement.

-He encountered the ``Mingei'' advocated by Sori's father, Soetsu, and was strongly influenced by his primitive and pure philosophy.
+He encountered the "Mingei" (folk art) advocated by his father, Muneyoshi, and was deeply influenced by its primitive and pure ideas.

-We continue to work to preserve the places and people who create ``wholesome beauty'' while sympathizing with folk crafts.
+We continue to work to preserve the places and people who can create "wholesome beauty" while sympathizing with folk art.